A list of frequently asked questions about the Frist

 Where can I park?

 The lots owned by the Frist Art Museum are located between the Frist Art Museum and Demonbreun Street.
-When we scan your admission ticket, we will validate your parking ticket as well so that you will receive the discounted rate.

 Sometimes parking lots fill up quickly.
 You can find metered parking along the east side of the building on Ninth Avenue.